 Having a stable and comfortable denture makes all the difference when it comes to tooth replacement.
 Dentures that slip while you eat and speak can cause sores and other problems.
 Some patients’ mouths are shaped in such a way that a partial or full denture can’t fit properly, even after multiple adjustments.
 Pre-prosthetic surgery can alter the shape of your gums to ensure a successful fit.

 When teeth are missing for an extended period, the bone that once held the teeth in place can start to change shape.
 Dental extractions can also leave sharp or uneven areas of bone beneath the gums.
 Our oral surgeons can make minor adjustments to the bone and/or soft tissue around the gums so that your prosthesis fits comfortably and securely.
-To learn more about your pre-prosthetic surgery options, contact one of our offices in Alexandria, LA, or Vidalia, LA.
+To learn more about your pre-prosthetic surgery options, contact one of our offices in Alexandria, LA.

 Types of Pre-Prosthetic Surgery